-If you’re looking for instructions on how to apply themes, you’re in the right place.
+If you’re looking for instructions on how to apply Android icon packs, you’re in the right place.
 I made this little How-To guide for applying icon packs for newcomers to the Android theme world.
 Here’s a video tutorial or keep scrolling for a text guide.

 Grab a launcher

 If your stock launcher doesn’t support icon packs, you’ll need a third-party launcher.
 Launchers are key to unlocking a ton of personalization tweaks that you don’t get with your stock interface.
 I recommend Nova Launcher, but there are a plethora of great ones and it’s hard to go wrong with any of the popular launchers on the play store.

 Here’s a list of popular launchers that support icon packs: